wren-lang/wren/doc/site/classes.markdown

       }
     }

+    var dave = Unicorn.brown("Dave")

+Note that we have to declare a constructor because, unlike some other languages, Wren doesn't give you a default one.
+This is useful because some classes aren't designed to be constructed.
+If you have an abstract base class that just contains methods to be inherited by other classes, it doesn't need and won't have a constructor.

-Constructors can obviously have arguments, and can be overloaded by [arity](#signature).
+Like other methods, constructors can obviously have arguments, and can be overloaded by [arity](#signature).
 A constructor *must* be a named method with a (possibly empty) argument list.
 Operators, getters, and setters cannot be constructors.

 A constructor is actually a pair of methods.
 You get a method on the class:

     :::dart
-    Unicorn.brown("Fred")
+    Unicorn.brown("Dave")

 That creates the new instance, then it invokes the *initializer* on that instance.
 This is where the constructor body you defined gets run.